 Tibialis Anterior Muscle

-The long spindle-shaped skeletal muscle runs under the superior and inferior extensor retinaculum on the medial side of the ankle to the foot and inserts on the plantar surface of the medial cuneiform and the base of the 1st metatarsal.
+The long spindle-shaped skeletal muscle traverses under the superior and inferior extensor retinaculum on the medial side of the ankle to the foot and inserts on the plantar surface of the medial cuneiform and the base of the 1st metatarsal.

 Muscle Performance Test of the Tibialis Anterior Muscle

 The patient lies on the examination table looking at the examiner.
-The examiner flexes the knee at 90° and the forefoot is placed in maximum supination position with plantar flexion of the big toe.
+The examiner flexes the knee at 90° and the forefoot is placed in the maximum supination position with plantar flexion of the big toe.

 Function and Innervation of the Tibialis Anterior Muscle